matm/jQuery-File-Upload-Wiki/API.md

 ```

 ## De-initialization
-To remove the file upload widget from the element node, call the *destroy* method:
+To remove the file upload widget functionality from the element node, call the *destroy* method:
 ```js
 $('#fileupload').fileupload('destroy');
 ```